 MacGraw took a deep breath.
-Something about the man both gave him a chill and a feeling of confidence.
+Something about the man gave him both a chill and a feeling of confidence.
 At the same time, he sensed that the man was both extremely dangerous, yet a good person who got results.
 His imagination flashed back to the Arthurian tales that had captivated him as a lad.
 This man, dressed in armour, might have fit how he'd imagined Lancelot or Galahad.
 He suddenly felt silly, forcing the thought from his mind, trying to concentrate on why he was here.

 He continued to take in details.
 Cameron just stood there, as if giving him time to do so.
 He looked like an aging athlete who'd never gone out of shape.
-There was nothing pretentious about him - no James Bond Rolex - the watch looked like it might be a Times Ironman.
+There was nothing pretentious about him - no James Bond Rolex - the watch looked like a Wenger Swiss Army watch.
 He wore a gold wedding band with a Celtic eternity knot woven around its circumference in gold wire.
-On the other hand were two rings: a heavy gold setting with a crimson stone that MacGraw guessed might be a blood-ruby, and, next to it, on the middle finger, another eternity knot ring, this one of a gold-coloured base metal against what might have been steel or titanium.
-About his neck was a braided steel necklace from which another Celtic knot hung, this in pewter, standing out against the blackness of Carmeron's form-fitting sweater.
+On the other hand were two rings: a heavy gold setting with a crimson stone that MacGraw guessed might be a blood-ruby, and, next to it, on the ring finger, what might be a college ring.
+About his neck was a braided necklace from which hung another Celtic knot, this in pewter, standing out against the dark navy of Carmeron's form-fitting sweater.

-The man might have been five-foot-eight, one-hundred-eighty pounds, but something about im seemed larger than life.
-There was an air of coldness about him, in spite of the almost mischievous trinkle in his eyes.
+The man might have been five-foot-eight, one-hundred-eighty pounds, but something about him seemed larger than life.
+There was an air of coldness about him, in spite of the almost mischievous twinkle in his eyes.